A Linear-Time Variational Integrator for Multibody Systems: Background

-The linear-time root-finding algorithm we will introduce in the next section leverages the idea of reformulating DEL equation for each individual rigid body rather than for the entire system.
-The Lagrangian dynamics of a rigid body can be compactly expressed using Lie group representation (\cite{murray1994mathematical,park1995lie}) in the space of $\SEthree$:
+The linear-time root-finding algorithm we will introduce in the next section leverages the idea of reformulating DEL equation for each rigid body rather than for the entire system.
+We begin with the expression of the DEL equation in $\SEthree$ for a single rigid body.